-A major perk of coworking is scaling your business.
+A major perk of New York coworking is scaling your business.
 Networking with people around you can inspire new ideas, or acquire new business for your company.
 The people you share an office with may even end up becoming your clients.

 Coworking spaces in NYC

-With a population of nearly nine million and the hub of many industries, coworking spaces in NYC are more popular than anywhere in the United States— which is unsurprising as traditional office spaces in NYC are plentiful.
+With a population of nearly nine million and the hub of many industries, coworking spaces in New York are more popular than anywhere in the United States— which is unsurprising as traditional office spaces in NYC are plentiful.
 As such, there are a number of coworking space providers that are exclusive to NYC or that have most of their locations in the New York City metro area including Brooklyn, Queens and Manhattan.

 Among the notable NYC coworking spaces are: